Georg Henke: East Germany

 After the war, in January 1946, Georg Henke returned to what was left of Germany, arriving in what was now the Soviet occupation zone, a piece of territory in the process of being reinvented as the German Democratic Republic.
-In February 1946 he was given a position in the Economics Department of the Central Committee in the (soon to be superseded) Communist Party (KPD).
+In February 1946, he was given a position in the Economics Department of the Central Committee in the (soon to be superseded) Communist Party (KPD).
 He very soon became a member of the newly formed SED, the old German Communist Party and SPD (party) being forcibly merged in April 1946 to give birth to East Germany's ruling party.
-From 1946 till 1950 he was Editor in Chief of the weekly newspaper "Die Wirtschaft" ("The Economy"), before returning to Moscow where, in 1950/51, he was the Trade Commissioner at the East German embassy.
+From 1946 till 1950, he was Editor in Chief of the weekly newspaper "Die Wirtschaft" ("The Economy"), before returning to Moscow where, in 1950/51, he was the Trade Commissioner at the East German embassy.
 He then remained in Moscow till 1955 as head of the East German mission to the Comecon (Rat für gegenseitige Wirtschaftshilfe / Совет Экономической Взаимопомощи).

-From 1956 till 1958 he served as the deputy chairman of the State Planning commission (SPK / Staatliche Plankommission), of which he would remain a member till 1963.
-From 1958 till 1964 he led the SPK's central Department for International economic Relations, also becoming, in 1961, the head of the SPK's Moscow liaison office.
+From 1956 till 1958, he served as the deputy chairman of the State Planning commission (SPK / Staatliche Plankommission), of which he would remain a member till 1963.
+From 1958 till 1964, he led the SPK's central Department for International economic Relations, also becoming, in 1961, the head of the SPK's Moscow liaison office.
 He joined the East German Ministry for Foreign Affairs in 1964, heading up the ministry's Economics department.
 He then served as his country's ambassador to the Democratic People's Republic of Korea from 1968 till his retirement from the Pyongyang posting in November 1972.

+He died on 8 December 1986 in Berlin, and was buried in Zentralfriedhof Friedrichsfelde.

 In fiction

-Georg Henke featured as a minor character in the first part of a three volume novel "The aesthetics of Resistance" ("Die Ästhetik des Widerstands") by the German-born writer Peter Weiss.
+Georg Henke featured as a minor character in the first part of a three-volume novel "The aesthetics of Resistance" ("Die Ästhetik des Widerstands") by the German-born writer Peter Weiss.
 Weiss interviewed Henke on 20 October 1972 and used the results of their talk in the book's second and third volume.